What's on Your Child's Plate?

 - Project status: Completed

-- Principal researcher/s: Dr Janas Harrington, University College Cork
+- Author/s: Dr Janas Harrington, University College Cork

 - Collaborator/s: Dr Colette Kelly, NUI Galway, Prof Jane Woosidem Queen's Unversity Belfast, Dr Eibhlis O'Connor, University of Limerick